janScheible/pocketsaw/README.md

 - `print-bundle-report`: Boolean parameter for printing the bundle report to the console
 - `start-module`: Root sub-module for the bundle report

+#### esbuild metadata dependency information source

+Optional parameters:

+- `root-package-alias`: Alternative name for the root package (can be used to for example rename a `src` directory to a more application specific package name)

 ### Maven usage